waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Objective:** Find the Team Rocket Boss and disable the radio signal.
 *   **Current Location:** Team Rocket Hideout, Floor B3F.
 *   **Key Discoveries:** The hideout entrance is in the Mahogany Mart.
 The ladder at (27, 2) on B1F is a one-way exit to the Mahogany Mart.
 Picking up an item with a full bag causes a dialogue loop.
+Defeated NPC sprites can block paths.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL (from Rocket Girl on B3F)